JahsiasWhite/AudioShape/README.md

 14. Add gif support for fullscreen mode
 15. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
 16. Add tailwindCSS, it should reduce a lot of the duplicate CSS
+17. Changing the time when watching a music video only changes the audio, not the video with it

 999 Easy file/song sharing